Ojay97-hub/spontaneous-trip-generator/README.md

 ---

 ## Notes
-- No authentication or database required for MVP.
+- Firebase Authentication is now required for login/signup.
+See the section above for setup.
 - To add more countries or destinations, update the backend hardcoded list in `trips/views.py`.
 - For deployment, further configuration will be needed.